Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Full discretization

 which implies, due to the time-harmonic bounds of Lemma~\ref{lem:laplace-bounds} and the general convolution quadrature approximation results of Proposition~\ref{th:RK-CQ}, the existence of a constant $C$ depending only the surface $\Gamma$ and polynomially on the final time $T$, such that for all $n\le N$ we have the bound

-Subtracting the perturbed scheme from the full discretization yields, by testing with ${\be^n_\bvarphi = \bvarphi\tauhn-\Pi_h\bvarphi(t_n)}$ and ${\be^n_\bpsi = \bpsi\tauhn-\Pi_h\bpsi(t_n)}$, the following error equation
+Subtracting the perturbed scheme from the full discretization yields, by testing with ${\be^n_\bvarphi = \bvarphi\tauhn-\Pi_h\bvarphi(\vtn)}$ and ${\be^n_\bpsi = \bpsi\tauhn-\Pi_h\bpsi(\vtn)}$, the following error equation

-Note that the term with the nonlinearity $\ba$ is readily estimated from below, by the pointwise monotonicity estimate of $\ba$ from Lemma~\ref{lem:pointwise-bounds-a}.
-The first summand, corresponding to the time-discrete Calderón operator, is estimated from below by applying the second identity of Lemma~\ref{lem: discrete-Calderon-properties} to the term, which yields
+\brev In the equation above and in the rest of the proof, we use the shorthand notation $\H\inc_n= \H\inc(\vtn)$ for the electromagnetic incident waves. \erev Note that the term with the nonlinearity $\ba$ is readily estimated from below, by the pointwise monotonicity estimate of $\ba$ from Lemma~\ref{lem:pointwise-bounds-a}.
+The first summand, corresponding to the time-discrete Calderón operator, is estimated from below by \brev applying \eqref{eq:discrete-Cald-coerc} \erev, which yields

 To employ the coercivity of the discrete operator $\pt^\tau$, given by Lemma~\ref{lem:time-discrete-coercivity}, a weighted summation on both sides is necessary.

 Consequently, summation of the numerical scheme, weighted at the time point $t_n$ with $\rho^n = e^{-2n\tau/T}$ and inserting this identity into the left-hand side yields a positive constant $C$, such that